Adapted for the Internet from:

 convention is that height is aligned parallel to the direction of gravity of the celestial body used as reference

-and should not be confused with the words coordinate or vector.
-A dimension is an attribute of a single
+should not be confused with the words coordinate or vector.
+A dimension is an attribute of a single physical

-physical object.
-A coordinate is used to qualitatively determine the location of our test object with respect to
+object.
+A coordinate is used to qualitatively determine the location of our test object with respect to extrinsic

-extrinsic reference points.
+reference points.
 A vector is used to represent the displacement of a single object.
-Hence, each of
+Hence, each of these terms

-these terms has radically different meanings and connotations in Physics.
-The mathematicians routinely
+has radically different meanings and connotations in Physics.
+The mathematicians routinely confuse all three

 The vernacular treats width as a noun because the word momentarily happens to be the subject of the